Bylaws of the Ohio Genealogical SocietyARTICLE I - NAME

 5.2.
 B Complimentary membership may be conferred upon a chapter, special interest group or other organization.
 Procedures are listed in the Standing Rules.

 5.3.
-A Dues are for all classes of membership and fees for Society activities shall be established by the Board and listed in the Standing Rules.
+A Dues for all classes of membership shall be established by the Board and listed in the Standing Rules.

 5.3.
-B Individual, Joint, Family, and Youth memberships shall begin on the day the payment was received and shall last for a term of one year.
+B Memberships shall begin on the day the payment is received and shall be for a term of one year.

 5.3.
 C Life memberships shall expire upon the death of the member(s).

-6.1 A general membership meeting shall be held at the Annual Conference of the Society, at a time and place to be determined by the Board.
+6.1 A general membership meeting shall be held at the Annual Conference of the Society, at a time and place to be determined by the Board of Trustees.

-6.2 Special meetings of the general membership may be called by the President with the approval of the Board, or shall be called upon a petition signed by at least one hundred (100) members in good standing filed with the Secretary at least ninety (90) days prior to the date requested in the call.
+6.2 Special meetings of the general membership may be called by the President with the approval of the Board of Trustees, or shall be called upon a petition signed by at least one hundred (100) members filed with the Secretary at least ninety (90) days prior to the date requested in the call.

 6.3 Notice of all meetings of the general membership shall be given to all members at least sixty (60) days prior to the meeting and shall include the purpose of the meeting.

-6.4 Members in good standing present shall constitute a quorum for the transaction of business.
+6.4 Members present shall constitute a quorum for the transaction of business.

 6.5 A majority vote of those present and voting shall be necessary for action by the body unless a greater vote is required by these Bylaws.